TheRealBarenziah/tfaker.js/README.md

 var tfaker = require("./tfaker");   // with git clone (absolute path to tfaker/index.js)
 ```
 ## EZ Tweaks :
-The `./content` directory contains files named after the method calling them.
-Simply insert new values to any method by editing the related file in the `./content` directory.
+Files in `./content` contains the arrays that most methods randomize.
+To add your own content, just edit the array named after the method.

 ## Methods :
 - tfaker.firstname() `// output => "Aegon"`